-Now open the program mipspipe2000.exe (in the mips katalogue (S:)) to run the pipe simulator.
-Choose 'Load Pipeline' from the file menu, open the directory called 'S-script' and choose the file called s.dit to load the small version of the pipeline.
-Next choose 'Open' from the file menu or from the toolbar, go to the directory where you saved program, and open the file of '.out' type in the directory called 'Objects'.
-Figure 4 shows the screen you are going to see.
-You may play around with the buttons, but we have entered a program without input.
-So you are going to see very little.
+Now open the program mipspipe2000.exe (in the MipsIT\bin folder) to run the pipe simulator.
+Choose 'Load Pipeline...' from the file menu, open the directory called 'S-script' and choose the file called s.dit to load the simple version of the pipeline.
+Next choose 'Open' from the file menu or click on the Open icon in the toolbar, navigate to the directory where you created your project, and open the file with the .out extension located in the sub-directory named 'Objects'.

+Figure 4 shows the window you should be able to see if you followed the previous steps.
+You can play around with the tool to get a feel for it, before you move on to the next stage.